ccp-eva/project-template/README.md

 You can retrieve the data ...

 ### docs
 Procedures and coding schema can be found within the docs folder.
-It is structued like this...
+It is structured like this...